dinhhuy258/sfm.nvim/README.md

 I created the `sfm` plugin because I wanted to write my own simple and lightweight file management options for NeoVim.
 I wanted a plugin that would allow me to easily browse and open files in my project without being weighed down by unnecessary features or complexity.

-The `sfm` plugin is designed to be easily extensible.
-You can customize the plugin to suit your needs, or even create extensions for sfm to achieve specific tasks.

 Please note that the `sfm` plugin is still in development and may not be fully stable.
 Use at your own risk.

 ## Demonstration